networkx/networkx/INSTALL.rst

 files in the ``requirements/`` directory for information about specific version requirements.

-- `NumPy <http://www.numpy.org/>`_ provides matrix representation of graphs and is used in some graph algorithms for high-performance matrix computations.
+- `NumPy <http://www.numpy.org/>`_ provides array-based dense
+  matrix representations of graphs and high-performance array math and linear algebra which is used in some graph algorithms.
 - `SciPy <http://scipy.org/>`_ provides sparse matrix representation of graphs and many numerical scientific tools.
 - `pandas <http://pandas.pydata.org/>`_ provides a DataFrame, which